huey-ting12/Technology-and-Information-System-SECP1513-/Assignments/Assignment 2 (Video)/Reflection.md

 I left the visit feeling **incredibly inspired** and motivated about my future career.
 It was a great opportunity to see the inner workings of a company like UTM Digital, and I am **grateful** for the chance to learn from their **experienced, friendly staff**. 🌟

-I look forward to what lies ahead in my career and am excited to apply the lessons I’ve learned during this visit.
+I look forward to what lies ahead in my career and am excited to apply the lessons I’ve learned during this visit. 🚀

 ---

-Thank you so much, **UTM Digital**, for such an inspiring experience!!!🤩
+Thank you so much, **UTM Digital**, for such an inspiring experience!!! 🤩